reachweb/resrv-docs/availability-search-single.md

 ## What's next?

-You can now move to the [AvailabilityResults](./availability-results) component to customize the results shown.
+You can now move to the [AvailabilityResults](./availability-results) component to customize the results shown or check out how to searh for [multiple available entries](./availability-search-multiple).